 Often you might find other asset classes become relatively cheap to their intrinsic value.

 Although we have talked about investing in real estate with little or no money, some of the strategies do require funds.

 When to sell stocks was an easy decision for me to buy my primary home when prices temporarily dropped in the San Francisco Area.
-My net worth significantly increased due to that one-time decision.
+After all, San Francisco Bay Area is the best place for technology jobs.
+My average net worth significantly increased due to that one-time decision.

 Tax Planning Strategies